 Alkaline skincare allows the skin to stay more hydrated and helps support the natural defences of the skin.
 This alkaline environment ensures that the skin cells can thrive and maintain their optimum health.
 The skin is less stressed and more balanced, allowing it to spend more time maintaining itself, rather than having to constantly renew in order to repair itself.
-The less stressed the skin, the more able it is to deal with the excess sebum that leads to acne.
+The less stressed the skin, the more able it is to deal with the bacteria and excess sebum that leads to or can worsen acne.

 Our skincare contains alkalising salts that create a hostile environment for bacteria.
 This means that bacteria cannot build up as much as they can in a more acidic, bacteria loving environment.
 Another win for acne prone skin.

 Pregnancy acne is most common in the first and second trimesters, so early pregnancy acne treatments are important to help you tackle your pregnancy acne if its bothering you.

 Our range of cleansers, serums and moisturisers could be the answer to your pregnancy acne.
 We even have a sample set that you can try to see just how good it is!
 Our products are also suited to other common skin conditions such as rosacea and eczema.